mmazzarolo/react-native-universal-monorepo/README.md

 A common way to solve this issue in React Native monorepos, is to configure the metro bundler and the native layer to use the project's root `node_modules` directory instead of the package's one.
 While this approach ensures you gain all the benefits of the hoisting process, it introduces a few complexities:
 - Each time you update React Native (or a library that requires native linking), you must also update (or at least keep in sync) the native code with the root project's `node_modules` directory.
-To me, this process have always seemed error prone, because you're dealing with multiple languages and build-tools.
+To me, this process has always seemed error-prone, because you're dealing with multiple languages and build-tools.
 - Suppose your packages need different versions of React Native (or of a library that requires native linking).
 In that case, you can't easily ensure it will be installed in a specific location (unless you give up the hoisting mechanism) — adding even more complexities to the table.

 For these reasons, React Native Universal Monorepo uses a different approach, fully embracing [Yarn's `nohoist`](https://classic.yarnpkg.com/blog/2018/02/15/nohoist/).